 Centennial Plaza, on B Street beside Plaza Park, is at the center of Oxnard’s vibrant downtown area and is always bursting with activity.
 The area boasts its own arts district, high-tech cinema, and over 40 intercontinental dining options including the best seafood around.

 Plaza Park, located on 5th Street and B Streets, is a large lawn with scattered pines and palm trees, and a nostalgic Pagoda style bandstand from the early 1900s.
-It is frequently used by locals to hang out and relax as well as being a centerpiece for various year-round family-friendly events with summer concerts, outdoor festivals, art shows, live theatre, and holiday parades.
+It is frequently used by locals to hang out and relax as well as being a centerpiece for various year-round family-friendly events with summer concerts, and outdoor festivals.

 Finally, if you’re looking for some fun in the sun or a romantic evening interlude, then Hollywood Beach with its abundance of white sand can provide the perfect landscape.
 There is so much sand that it covers the neighboring streets with their beach houses that all have their own unique charm.